flaviocopes/grav-plugin-shoppingcart-paypal/README.md

 # PayPal add-on for the Grav Shopping Cart

-!
-Make sure you have a PayPal Premier / Business account or the plugin will not work.

 This plugin adds PayPal Express Checkout to your Shopping Cart.

+### Warning: Make sure you have a PayPal Premier / Business account or the plugin will not work.

 # Installation